albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 #### Can we invoke a static initialisation block programmatically?

 **No**.
 We cannot interact with the static initialisation block as we do with methods.
-The static initialisation block is invoked automatically by the runtime environment.
+The static initialisation block is invoked automatically by the Java runtime environment.

-I tend to stay away from the static initialisation blocks and prefer the methods instead unless I need to assurance that something is only executed once.
+I tend to stay away from the static initialisation blocks and prefer the methods instead, unless required.

 #### When and how many times is the static initialisation block invoked?

-The static initialisation block is executed. **once**, when the class is loaded.
+The static initialisation block is executed, **once**, when the class is loaded.
 Consider the following example.

 ```java
 package demo;